USOPC will allow social justice demonstrations at Olympic trials, pushing back against IOC rule

 The IOC Athletes’ Commission has been reviewing Rule 50 and could make a recommendation on keeping or changing the rule before the Tokyo Games, perhaps this month.
 IOC President Thomas Bach has supported Rule 50, writing in an October op-ed in the Guardian that the Games should not “descend into a marketplace of demonstrations of all kinds, dividing and not uniting the world.”

-The IOC did not respond to a message Tuesday.
+The IOC did not respond to a request for comment Tuesday.

 After a year of racial reckoning in the United States, the IOC is likely to be tested in Tokyo.
 Sprinter Noah Lyles, projected to be one of the Games’ biggest stars, raised a gloved fist at the starting line of a Diamond League track meet in Monaco last summer.
 He is one of several Americans who have said they would consider a protest in Tokyo.
+If they do, they’ll have the backing of their governing body.

+“I feel like it’s a victory for all the Black athletes in America who do feel that America has more work to do as far as supporting people who look like us,” Berry said.
+“It’s a victory for everybody, honestly.”